 Ford Expedition Review

-The 2015 Ford Expedition seats up to eight, and test drivers like that its seats are comfortable and roomy in all three rows.
-They also appreciate its available power-folding third row and sliding second row, which they say makes it easy to adjust cargo and interior space.
-However, overall, they think its cabin is outdated and its materials don’t match the quality offered by some rivals.
+Up to eight occupants can fit in the 2015 Ford Expedition, and automotive journalists find the seats in all three rows comfortable and spacious.
+They like the sliding second row, which they say makes adjusting cargo and interior space easier, as well as the power-folding third row.
+Overall, though, test drivers say the cabin is antiquated and material quality not equal to that found in some competitors.
 The 2015 Expedition comes with a six-speaker stereo, satellite radio, a rearview camera, Ford’s voice-controlled SYNC system, Bluetooth, a USB port, rear parking sensors and power-adjustable foot pedals.
 Available features include remote start, front parking sensors, dual-zone automatic climate control, a 12-speaker Sony audio system, navigation, a dual-headrest DVD system, blind spot monitoring and the MyFord Touch infotainment system with an 8-inch touch-screen display.
 Some critics wish the infotainment system was more intuitive, and note that the touch-screen system and dashboard controls are not within easy reach from the driver’s seat.

 - "Ford's EcoBoost engine lineup is a key part of its fuel-efficiency strategy, and for the first time, a turbocharged EcoBoost V6 powers the Expedition.
 It delivers more horsepower and torque while, according to Ford, using less fuel.
 That's not the only improvement to the latest version of Ford's largest SUV.
 Updated styling, new trim choices, and advanced safety and infotainment technology make the Expedition more capable than ever." -- AutoTrader